Sushant28588/Reading-csv-columns-in-python/README.md

 # Reading-csv-columns-in-python
- This project basically defines the reading of  "CSV" files columns only with there data.
+ This project basically defines the reading of  "CSV" files specific columns with there data.